EleventyThree/EleventyThree/README.md

 - :mage: Hi, I’m @EleventyThree
-- :brain: Artificial intelligence and omniscience.
+- :brain: I'm interested in artificial intelligence and omniscience.
-- :world_map: On an adventure to learn all.
+- :world_map: On an adventure to learn it all.
 - :point_right: Reachable via .ppt bat signal

 <!---